Frequently Asked Questions

 Are GRE scores required for admission?

-No, the Civil and Environmental Engineering department does not require GRE scores.
+No, the Civil and Environmental Engineering Department does not consider GRE scores.

 Are TOEFL scores required for admission?